 Choosing to correct your tooth alignment is a big decision, one that can have a major impact on your oral health and self-confidence.
 It can also have a significant effect on your finances.

 Orthodontic treatment ranges from the affordable to the rather expensive — but even on the low end, it’s more than mere pocket change.
-With costs ranging from $1,145 for at-home aligners from AlignerCo to lingual braces that can cost more than $10,000, you likely need to get creative with how you pay for treatment.
+With costs ranging from $1,145 for at-home aligners from AlignerCo to lingual braces at more than $10,000, you likely need to get creative with how you pay for treatment.

 Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) are designed to help cover out-of-pocket medical, vision, and dental expenses — with certain limitations.
 But can you use your HSA or FSA to pay for orthodontic treatment?